Hovea asperifolia

-Hovea asperifolia is a species of flowering plant in the family Fabaceae and is endemic to south-eastern continental Australia.
+Hovea asperifolia is a species of flowering plant in the family Fabaceae, and is endemic to south-eastern continental Australia.
 It is a shrub with hairy branchlets, narrowly oblong to narrowly linear leaves with stipules at the base, and mauve, pea-like flowers.

 Description

-Hovea asperifolia is a shrub that typically grows to a height of up to 3 m high, its branchlets densely covered with white to grey or black hairs.
+Hovea asperifolia is a shrub that typically grows to a height of up to 3 m, its branchlets densely covered with white to grey or black hairs.
 The leaves are narrowly oblong to narrowly linear, 10–100 mm long, 2.5–9 mm wide on a petiole 2–4 mm long with densely hairy stipules 0.5–2 mm long at the base.
 The leaves are usually more or less glabrous, flat to arched either side of the mid-vein, and rough on the upper surface.
 The flowers are usually arranged in pairs in leaf axils, each flower on a hairy pedicel 1–2 mm long with hairy bracts and bracteoles 1.5–4 mm long at the base.
 The sepals are 3–5.5 mm long, the upper pair joined and 2–3 mm wide, the three lower lobes 1.0–2.5 mm long.
 The standard petal is pale to deep mauve, sometimes with a yellow centre, and 7–10 mm long, 7–12 mm wide.
 The wings are 6.5–9.5 mm long and the keel 4.5–6.0 mm long.
 Flowering occurs from August to November and the fruit is a pod 8–15 mm long.